-After breakfast you drive to the north end of the road to Dodina (8,600') and hike an hour up a steep hill to visit Cheri Monastery, or Goemba, built in 1620 by Shabdrung Ngawang Namgyal and established with an original staff of 30 monks.
+After breakfast drive to the north end of Thimphu to Dodena (8,600') and hike an hour up a steep hill to visit Cheri Monastery or Goemba, founded in 1620 by Zhabdrung Ngawang Namgyal and established with an original staff of 30 monks.
 Nowadays the monastery serves as the main meditation center of the country and has more than 70 monks undergoing their three-year, three-month retreat.
-Inside is a silver chorten holding the ashes of the Shabdrung’s father.
-On your return you’ll visit Tango Goemba (another steep one-hour climb), founded in the 12th century (the present building was constructed in the 15th century).
+Inside is a silver Chorten holding the ashes of Zhabdrung’s father.
+On your return, you’ll visit Tango Goemba (another steep one-hour climb); founded in the 12th century (the present building was constructed in the 15th century).
 It is now a Buddhist institute for higher learning.

-Time permitting, you’ll visit Tashichho Dzong, seat of the royal government and central monastic body, upon your return from the hike.
+Time permitting; you’ll visit Tashichho Dzong, the seat of the royal government and central monastic body, upon your return from the hike.

 You‘ll begin your trek by walking gradually uphill through a blue pine forest and farmland.
 As you climb it gets a little steeper and you walk along streams past rhododendron, juniper, spruce, and birch trees.
 Lunch in a grassy meadow at about 11,200', and then continue to a camp at 11,800', about 45 minutes below Saga La (pass).
 Weather permitting; you can take an afternoon hike up to Saga La for views of sacred Jhomolhari (24,000') and several other peaks.
 You’ll also have panoramic views of the Haa Valley.
 (4½-5 hours hiking.)